japgolly/scalajs-react/doc/PERFORMANCE.md

 * `Reusability.byRefOr_==` uses reference equality and if different, tries universal equality.
 * `Reusability.caseClass` for case classes of your own.
 * `Reusability.caseClassDebug` as above, but shows you the code that the macro generates.
+* `Reusability.caseClassExcept` for case classes of your own where you want to exclude some fields.
+* `Reusability.caseClassExceptDebug` as above, but shows you the code that the macro generates.
 * `Reusability.by(A => B)` to use a subset (`B`) of the subject data (`A`).
 * `Reusability.fn((A, B) => Boolean)` to hand-write custom logic.
 * `Reusability.byIterator` uses an `Iterable`'s iterator to check each element in order.